F4CF/Creation-Framework/System/CMD/Readme.md

-Open the in game developer console a use `bat "CMD\MyCommandName"`
+Open the in game developer console to use `bat "CMD\MyCommandName"`